starlit-nox/reading-notes/102/Class04/notes_4.md

 ![img doctype](https://cdn.discordapp.com/attachments/442113342501552147/1072199447162917004/IMG_4084.png)

-## Defintions
+## Definitions

 ```
-<!Doctype html> | Its a required preamble.
-It makes sure the document behave correctly.
+<!Doctype html> | It's a required preamble.
+It makes sure the document behaves correctly.
 ```

 ```
-<html> </html> | this element wraps all the content on the entire page & is smetimes knwona s the root element (includes the lang attributes, setting primary language of document)
+<html> </html> | this element wraps all the content on the entire page & is sometimes known as the root element (includes the lang attributes, setting primary language of document)
 ```

 ```